-Much of our future success depends on, among other factors, our ability to attract and retain skilled labor.
-In 2021, all our facilities sought to increase production and to hire and retain sufficient skilled hourly labor to meet increased demand for our products.
+Much of our future success depends on, among other factors, our ability to attract and retain skilled labor, which is critical to our operations.
+We may experience difficulty maintaining desired staffing levels due to increased competition for employees, higher employee turnover rates and low unemployment rates in many of the geographic areas in which we manufacture or distribute goods.
+In fiscal 2022, all our facilities increased hiring of skilled hourly labor, and may need to continue to increase hiring of skilled hourly labor to meet increased demand for our products.
 In the future, if we are not successful in these efforts, we may be unable to meet our operating goals and plans, which may impact our financial results.
 We continually invest in automation and improve our efficiency, but availability and retention of skilled hourly workers remains critical to our operations.
 In order to manage this risk, we regularly monitor and make improvements to wages and benefit programs, as well as develop and improve recruiting, training, and safety programs to attract and retain an experienced and skilled workforce.